lucasintel/tiktok-passport/README.md

 # Tiktok Passport

-Unpretentious ~6mb docker image that signs Tiktok requests.
+Minimal (really, 6 megabytes) docker image that signs Tiktok requests.
 For now it works for my use case, which is a rather polyglot codebase.

 You will have to spin up a pool of selenium instances.
 You might want use a residential proxy as well.

+Passport automatically recovers from connection-related failures with the remote browser.
+In this situation, all API calls will fail with `503 Service Unavailable` until the connection is reestablished.
+Just make sure to monitor and restart unhealthy/crashed selenium instances.

 ## Minimal setup